yogeshcoded/S3-SpringBootApp/README.md

 ## How to Run
-This application is packaged as a war which has Tomcat 8 embedded.
+This application is packaged as a jar which has Tomcat 8 embedded.
 No Tomcat or JBoss installation is necessary.
 You run it using the java -jar command.

 Clone this repository
 Make sure you are using JDK 17 and Maven 3.x